Romanian Food: Take A Hearty Bite Out Of Romanian Cuisine With These 39 Dishes & Drinks

 Kneading this dough is very demanding work, and it takes a long while to get it done right.
 However, the results are incredible, and Romanians cannot imagine Christmas or Easter without it.

 This is the Romanian version of the cheesecake.
-But unlike the cheesecake which can be served anytime, Pasca is only served at Easter.
+But unlike the cheesecake that can be served anytime, Pasca is only served at Easter.
 The dough is the same as with cozonac, so you can conclude that it is equally as hard to make.
 Confectioneries will have some good options if you want to try it out for yourself, and they will come with sweet cottage cheese, sweet sour cream or chocolate filling.

 27. Poale-n Brau

 This is a regional version of a pie.
 It looks like a little envelope made of dough, wrapped around delicious cheese filling.
-The best place to have these is at fairs.
+The best place to have these Romanian sweets is at fairs.
 And if you find them, make sure you give them a try.

 These are the Romanian version of the croissants.
 Instead of a puff pastry, Romanians use regular dough, wrapped around Turkish delight, jam, nut, and cocoa filling.
 They come in all sizes, depending on the filling and on the cooking style of each person.